-We want to reduce the use of single-use plastic carrier bags, and the litter they can cause, by encouraging people to reuse bags.
+We want to reduce the use of single-use carrier bags, and the litter they can cause, by encouraging people to reuse bags.

 1. Which shops charge for bags